Jonovono/Wpp/README.md

 * Not necessarily run based off domain names.
 I think it's time we can do away with domain names.
 But if that proves to be the best way still, then at least make the DNS decentralized when necessary.

 * There are common things most people use, like sending messages, liking thing, saving pages.
 Why do I have to go to FB to send someone a cool link.
 Some of these could be built into the browser.

+Basically, I'd like to see the entire network re-designed now that we know essentially everything we do goes through the internet and it is being used in ways we could not have for seen.
+Just like when you join a society there is a money system, you get a passport etc for your identity.
+Why is the Internet not like that.
+I understand the web couldn't really break free from the laws of the real world (or could it if decentralized, p2p :p ).
+But I think it makes sense to include some more basic things into the system for a better experience like the ability to own your data and do with it what you wish, make easy payments, sign up easier, etc.

+So hopefully you find this somewhat interesting.
+And I hope you share any feedback you have here, on HN or emailing me!

 ## Problems